richelbilderbeek/intro_r_course/docs/reflections/20250404/README.md

   If there could be some sort of support possible for students who prefer python over R that would be great too.
-- It might be nice to introduce ggplot data visualisation earlier in week 1, so there is a bit more time to learn to work with this programm and already get feedback together with the graphical abstract at the start of week 2.
+- It might be nice to introduce ggplot data visualisation earlier in week 1, so there is a bit more time to learn to work with this program and already get feedback together with the graphical abstract at the start of week 2.